-St Francis Xavier High School was founded 1976.
-The school began at Catholic Girls High School Braddon, now Merici College, as the Florey building wasn’t ready to be occupied.
-In the first year there were 74 Year 7 students who made up the two classes.
-The Foundation principal was Mr Jim Smythe.
-SFX, as it affectionately known, was the first lay-run Catholic High School in Canberra.
-Apparently every religious teaching order in Australia had passed up the opportunity to staff the new venture.
+St Francis Xavier High School was founded in 1976.
+Our school began at Catholic Girls High School Braddon, now Merici College, as our Florey location wasn’t ready to be occupied.
+In the first year, there were 74 Year 7 students who made up only two classes.
+SFX, as we are affectionately known, was the first Catholic High School in Canberra to not be run by a religious teaching order—instead opening with founding principal Mr Jim Smythe.

-The school moved to its permanent site in Florey in 1977.
-Year 7 and Year 8 were joined by students in Years 5 & 6 from what was to become St Monica’s Primary School in Evatt.
-St Monica’s was still under construction so SFX provided temporary accommodation for the St Monica’s students—many whom would come to SFX for High School.
+The school moved to our permanent site in Florey in 1977.
+Year 7 and Year 8 were joined by students in Years 5 and 6 from what was to become St Monica’s Primary School in Evatt.
+St Monica’s was still under construction, so we provided temporary accommodation for their students—many whom would come to SFX for high school.

-Mr Peter Moore took over as Principal in 1977 (until 1984) and began the difficult task of creating a ‘St Francis Xavier identity’.
-He commissioned the school’s crest and motto.
-He then set about the task of supporting and encouraging his new charges in the path of ‘truth and courage’.
-Francis Xavier was chosen as the Patron Saint with the school crest and motto incorporating both his name, his Christian commitment and the ideals of truth and courage reflected in his life.
-The school crest was designed by Mr C Uilricks.
-The logo identifies the school through the intertwined initials of its patron saint.
-The bar of the F forms a cross, the sign of Christ ‘the author of our faith’ – Hebrews 12.2.
+In 1977, Mr Peter Moore took over as Principal (1977-1984).
+He began the difficult task of creating a ‘St Francis Xavier identity’ and commissioned our school’s crest and motto.
+Francis Xavier was chosen as our patron saint with our school crest and motto incorporating both his name, his Christian commitment and the ideals of truth and courage reflected in his life.
+The logo identifies the school through the intertwined initials of St Francis Xavier and a cross, the sign of Christ.

 The imminent increase in numbers fostered a flurry of building activity.
 A new Maths block was built next to the oval and the old Maths staffroom was converted to a Senior Study/Vocational Education room.
 The Resource Centre was extended and refurbished.
 The Industrial Arts area was expanded.
 A new Senior common room was also added.
-The first Year 11 students started in 2001 and the first Year 12 graduation was in December 2002, the same year that SFX held its Silver Jubilee celebrations.
+Our first Year 11 students started in 2001 and our first Year 12 graduation was in December 2002, the same year that SFX held its Silver Jubilee (25th birthday) celebrations.